lady-h-world/My_Garden/reading_pages/Secret_Guest/math_stats1.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>

-In python code, polar coordinate is considered as a type of projection called `polar` projection.
+In Python code, polar coordinate is considered as a type of projection called `polar` projection.
 We can also change to `lambert` projection to view butterfly curve from another perspective.
-Isn't it beautiful?
+Look at the plot on the right, isn't it beautiful?

 🌻 [Check all the code here >>][1]